somervda/esp32-meetup/README.md

 # esp32-meetup

-Some esp32 demos used for the [Retired Technophiles of the Main Line](#https://www.meetup.com/Retired-Technophiles-of-the-Main-Line/events/) meetup about esp32
+Some esp32 demos used for the [Retired Technophiles of the Main Line](https://www.meetup.com/Retired-Technophiles-of-the-Main-Line/events/) meetup about esp32

 19June2020

-## Files Added
+## Sample upython files for esp32

 - main.py : Just to make sure os library is always loaded
 - blinky.py : Example of simple blinky program